 Editor: replace the text of 21.10.2.2.2 and figure 21-22 with the following text as follows:

+The TRN-LEN parameter in the TXVECTOR or RXVECTOR of a BRP packet shall be greater than zero.
+Moreover, if the PACKET-TYPE parameter in the RXVECOTR or TXVECTOR is equal to TRN-R-PACKET, then the BEAM_TRACKING_REQUEST parameter in the corresponding RXVECTOR or TXVECTOR shall be set to Beam tracking not requested.

 Each BRP packet is composed of an STF, a CE field, and a data field followed by a training field containing

-an AGC training field and a receiver training field.
+an AGC training field and a TRN field.

 Editor: Change the text in P2425L19-22 as follows:

-A value of 0x0 in the Packet Type field indicates a BRP-RX packet (TRN-R field is present).
+A value of 0x0 in the Packet Type field and a value of 0x0 in the Beam Tracking Request field indicates a BRP-RX packet.

-A value of 0x1 in the Packet Type field indicates a BRP-TX packet (TRN-T field is present).Editor: replace subclauses 21.10.2.2.6 and 21.10.2.2.7 and figures 21-23 and 21-24 with the following text and figures:
+A value of 0x1 in the Packet Type field indicates a BRP-TX packet.

+Editor: replace subclauses 21.10.2.2.6 and 21.10.2.2.7 and figures 21-23 and 21-24 with the following text and figures:

 21.10.2.2.6 Beam Refinement TRN field